 Suitability Standard

-- Appropriateness: Advisors merely need to ensure that their recommendations are appropriate for the client’s financial requirements and objectives at the time of the transaction.
+- Suitability: Advisors merely need to ensure that their suggestions are suitable for the client’s financial requirements and objectives at the time of the transaction.

-- Lower Standard of Care: Advisors can consider their own interests as long as the suggestions are appropriate.
+- Lower Standard of Care: Financial advisors can consider their own interests as long as the recommendations are appropriate.

-- Possible Conflicts: Advisors may receive commissions from the sale of investment products, which can create conflicts of interest.
+- Potential Conflicts: Advisors may earn commissions from the sale of financial products, which can create conflicts of interest.

-- Regulation: Regulated by the Financial Industry Regulatory Authority (FINRA), which mandates a “reasonable basis” that an investment is suitable for the client.
+- Governance: Regulated by the Financial Industry Regulatory Authority (FINRA), which mandates a “reasonable basis” that an investment is suitable for the client.

 - Examples: Some broker-dealers and insurance agents.